-In Bhutan tourists are categorised broadly into two groups, Regional Tourists and International Tourists.
-Regional Tourists in Bhutan mean tourists from India, Bangladesh and Maldives who do not require a visa to enter Bhutan.
+In Bhutan, tourists are categorized broadly into two groups, Regional Tourists and International Tourists.
+Regional Tourists in Bhutan mean tourists from India, Bangladesh, and Maldives who do not require a visa to enter Bhutan.
 International Tourists are tourists from all other countries who must carry a Visa to enter into Bhutan.

 Entry Formalities for Regional Tourists

-If you are travelling by air, you are less likely to face any issue, probably because air travellers are considered premium tourists and the restriction mostly targets the budget tourists.
+If you are traveling by air, you are less likely to face any issue, probably because air travelers are considered premium tourists and the restriction mostly targets the budget tourists.
 Just make sure that you carry either a valid Passport (with 6 months validity) or a voter ID card (EPIC).
-However the number of flight to Paro is limited and the fare is high.
+However, the number of flight to Paro is limited and the fare is high.
 During peak season, availability of flight ticket is a big issue.

-The permit issued from Phuentsholing is valid for visit to Thimphu and Paro only.
+The permit issued from Phuentsholing is valid for a visit to Thimphu and Paro only.
 For visiting Punakha and beyond, you have to get a new permit issued from Thimphu.
-If you are travelling with us, we will take care of your entry formalities and assist you with the same.
+If you are traveling with us, we will take care of your entry formalities and assist you with the same.

 Entry Formalities for International Tourists